YannMagnin/vxGOS/README.md

 and kernels.
 This can be achieved by the fact that the operating system provides an exotic hypervisor and interfaces that allow you to execute privileged instructions, perform "hypercalls" (requests to the kernel to perform temporary jobs), draw sprites, handle inputs, ... and more.
+Also note that this particular kernel is "mono-process" which means that we really are alone with the hardware during the execution of your homebrew !

 ```mermaid
 block-beta